 It is possible to use these categories both as separate inboxes (they are then displayed as tabs of different colors on the main page of Gmail).
 The two display modes can also be used simultaneously.

-Finally, suppose the distribution of messages by category is done automatically by Gmail.
+Finally, suppose the distribution of messages by category is done automatically by gmail accounts for sale.
 In that case, it is possible to move a message from one category to another manually or to create an attribution filter.

 If most start-ups and geeks, in general, have acclaimed Gmail, it’s because Google’s messaging allows large storage, but above all offers dozens of very practical customization and sorting options.